Rubbermaid Cooler Review

 Depending on which size you go with, you will find either molded-in side handles or an overhead carrying handle.
 Both styles of handles are very easy to grip and shaped in a way to be ergonomic.
 Since you typically won’t be carrying extremely heavy weights with a Rubbermaid Cooler, the handles can be a bit slimmer than you may expect.

 There is also a Rubbermaid briefcase-style cooler that not only has the shape of a typical briefcase but also has a padded shoulder strap!

 All models of Rubbermaid Coolers also come with a special coating that is stain-proof and also water-friendly.
 This means that if and when you spill items on it, you can easily wash it off with any water source and soap without worrying about damage.

 The wheeled Rubbermaid Cooler models open things up a bit.
-As the name suggests, you will get to enjoy wheels which greatly assist in mobility (which is important as these are larger ice chests).
+As the name suggests, you will get to enjoy wheels that greatly assist in mobility (which is important as these are larger ice chests).
 On the front of the face, you will also find a drain plug which makes emptying melted ice a breeze.

 As for transporting the wheeled coolers, you have both rotating side handles in addition to an extendable back handle.
 This allows you to both tow the cooler and also carry it as you would a normal non-wheeled model.

 The wheeled cooler models also utilize an innovative 2-part lid.
 This allows you to open one side of the cooler without the other.
 This can help prolong ice and also comes in quite handy when you are limited in space.
 For instance, you could stack something on top of one side of the cooler and still be able to open the lid and access items from the other side.
 All wheeled Rubbermaid coolers also come with 4 built-in cup holders on their lids.